 You might think I’d be familiar with most ingredients since I grew up in a restaurant and my dad used to take me shopping to the markets all the time.
 I can recognize a lot of ingredients and navigate relatively well through the aisles of a Mexican market (not an easy task to the inexperienced).
 However, every visit to a market is a new and fascinating experience.
 Especially in those occasions when I discover a new ingredient.

 Last month I went to Mercado San Juan with Lesley Tellez and she took me to her favorite dried chile stand.
-Remember this picture?
-She introduced me to one of her new favorite chiles, the smoked pasilla from Oaxaca.
+She introduced me to one of her new favorite chiles, the Oaxacan pasilla chile, aka chile Mixe from the region of Oaxaca it comes from.
 I love pasilla chiles because they can add a lot of flavor to a dish without a lot of heat.
 However, this chile pasilla is unlike any other I’ve tasted.
 This chile is hard to find outside the state of Oaxaca.
 Mercado San Juan is the only place in Mexico City where I’ve seen it.
 I personally didn’t even know about it before.

 At around $1 US dollar a piece this chile is almost a luxury in the city.
 But paying that “high” price is worth every Mexican penny.
 The flavor is unlike any other chile I’ve had before.
 From the moment you pick it up the strong smoky smell (that reminds me of campfires and wood ovens) promises a great taste.
 And it doesn’t disappoint.
 Lesley has a recipe for a tomatillo salsa that uses this chile, but I decided to make a sauce to serve with steak tips (basically sirloin steak that has been cubed).